pchansen/PracticalMachineLearning/Course_Project.md

 ##  $ classe              : Factor w/ 5 levels "A","B","C","D",..: 1 1 1 1 1 1 1 1 1 1 ...
 ```

-Sanity check to see if any NAs left in the data set
+Sanity check to see if any NAs left in the data set:

 ```r
 anyNA(training.clean)                  # No NAs left in training data set